rachis-org/governance/ai_policy.rst

 Acknowledgements
 ----------------
-We thank the Scipy (and SymPy) developers for their AI policy, upon which this document is largely based.
+We thank the Scipy and SymPy developers for their AI policies, upon which this document is largely based.